 6. Write each of the following numbers in numeral form and place commas correctly:

-(i) Seventy three lakh seventy thousand four hundred seven.
+(i) Seventy three lakh seventy five thousand three hundred seven.

 (ii) Nine crore five lakh forty one.

 (iii) Fifty eight million four hundred twenty three thousand two hundred two.

 7. Write the face value and place value of the digit 6 in the number 756032.

 Face value of 6 = 6